unoplatform/uno/doc/articles/uno-development/troubleshooting-memory-issues.md

 # Troubleshooting Memory Issues

-Uno provides a set of classes aimed at diagnosing memory issues related to leaking controls, whether it be from an Uno.UI issue or from an invalid pattern in user code.
+Uno Platform provides a set of classes aimed at diagnosing memory issues related to leaking controls, whether it be from an Uno.UI issue or from an invalid pattern in user code.

+## WebAssembly memory profiling
+Starting from [Uno.Wasm.Bootstrap](https://github.com/unoplatform/Uno.Wasm.Bootstrap) 3.2, the Xamarin Profiler can be used to profile memory usage.
+See [this documentation](https://github.com/unoplatform/Uno.Wasm.Bootstrap#memory-profiling) for additional details.

 ## Enable Memory instances counter
 In your application, as early as possible in the initialization (generally in the App.xaml.cs